 Limiting the ability of customers to choose an alternative supplier is not only unfair to California energy consumers, but also places a greater burden on the state as a power buyer.
 Politicians should recognize that each customer who switches to an alternative supplier is one less customer for whom the state must purchase energy.
 By allowing customers to switch suppliers, the state can avoid increasing its already significant liability.
 The state’s Controller contends that California will exhaust its Treasury surplus by October, despite the additional revenue generated from a significant electricity rate increase in June.
 In light of this prediction, the state should encourage activities that reduce its financial obligations, not prohibit them.
 Direct access is one important solution that will extend the state’s financial reserves, protect the economy and help serve the diverse needs of California energy consumers.

-Strategic Energy (Marriot’s alternative provider) and other .
-ESPs secured power for their direct access customers across the entire wholesale market, not just the spot market where incumbent utilities have been forced to buy much of their high-priced power.
+Strategic Energy (Marriott’s alternative provider) and other ESPs have secured power for their direct access customers under long-term contracts, not just the spot market where incumbent utilities have been forced to buy much of their high-priced power.
 This has allowed many direct access customers to protect themselves from the market volatility that has been punishing California for a year.
-In doing so, many ESPs have saved California business customers millions of dollars per month.
+In doing so, ESPs have saved California business customers millions of dollars per month.

 It would be unfair to deprive Californians of the opportunity to use an alternative energy provider to manage electricity supply needs, however large or small those needs may be.
 If the state continues down its current path, Strategic Energy and other ESPs like it will be forced to exit the market and direct access customers will become unwilling participants in the state government’s ever-growing liability from purchasing power.